I’m Anisha Kamble.

 If you’re used to ill-treating certain classes of people in India, you’re in for a major reality check.

-Domestic help is a luxury.
+Domestic help is a luxury

 Over there, however, only the upper-class folks can afford to hire maids or cooks or drivers.

-Display of public affection.
+Display of public affection